Dorchester, Dorset: Twin towns

 The town's schools are twinned with schools in Europe, Africa and Asia.
 The Thomas Hardye School has partnerships with schools in Tanzania, Dehradun and Bayeux.

 Freedom of the Town

 Sir Frederick Treves received the Freedom of the Town of Dorchester in July 1902, and Thomas Hardy on 15 November 1910.
+A number of local men who served as soldiers in South Africa during the Second Boer War were granted the honorary freedom of the borough of Dorchester in a ceremony on 5 February 1903.